petkaantonov/bluebird/README.md

 The value of boolean flags is determined by presence, if you want to pass false value for a boolean flag, use the `no-`-prefix e.g. `--no-browser`.

- - `--run=String`.
-Which tests to run (or compile when testing in browser).
+ - `--run=String` - Which tests to run (or compile when testing in browser).
 Default `"all"`.
-Can also be a glob string (relative to ./test/mocha folder)
+Can also be a glob string (relative to ./test/mocha folder).
  - `--cover=String`.
 Create code coverage using the String as istanbul reporter.
 Coverage is created in the ./coverage folder.
 No coverage is created by default, default reporter is `"html"` (use `--cover` to use default reporter).
  - `--browser` - Whether to compile tests for browsers.
 Default `false`.
- - `--port=Number` - Whe port where local server is hosted when testing in browser.
+ - `--port=Number` - Port where local server is hosted when testing in browser.
 Default `9999`
  - `--execute-browser-tests` - Whether to execute the compiled tests for browser when using `--browser`.
 Default `true`.
  - `--open-browser` - Whether to open the default browser when executing browser tests.
 Default `true`.
  - `--fake-timers` - Whether to use fake timers (`setTimeout` etc) when running tests in node.
 Default `true`.
  - `--js-hint` - Whether to run JSHint on source files.
 Default `true`.
- - `--saucelabs` Wheter to create a tunnel to sauce labs and run tests in their VMs instead of your browser when compiling tests for browser.Default `false`.
+ - `--saucelabs` - Whether to create a tunnel to sauce labs and run tests in their VMs instead of your browser when compiling tests for browser.
+Default `false`.

 ## Benchmarks